Rules updated 05/28/20

-- No vessel exceeding 16 feet in length shall be operated on Columbia Association lakes or ponds.
+- No vessel, exceeding sixteen (16) feet in length shall be operated on Columbia lakes or ponds.
 Length shall be determined by measuring the greatest overall length stem to stern.

-- No houseboat of any description shall be permitted on Columbia Association lakes or ponds.
+- No houseboat of any description shall be permitted on Columbia lakes or ponds.

 - No aircraft of any description shall be permitted to land, remain or take off on or from Columbia Association lakes or ponds, except in emergencies or if an aircraft is involved in rescue operations.

-- All vessels on Columbia Association lakes or ponds shall carry one Coast Guard-approved personal flotation device in good and serviceable condition for each person on board.
+- All vessels on Columbia lakes or ponds shall carry one Coast Guard approved personal flotation device in good and serviceable condition for each person on board.